-Atlanta is emerging as a hub for importing plant material and has become a port of choice for four of our Top 10 Cuttings Producers.
-Fischer, Oro Farms, GroLink/Athena and GGG International all report using Atlanta in addition to Miami, which has always handled the largest volume.
+USDA’s new Atlanta plant inspection station is emerging as a hub for importing plant material.
+In our recent survey of cuttings producers, Fischer USA, Oro Farms, GroLink/Athena and GGG International all report using Atlanta in addition to Miami, which has always handled the largest volume.